 - Whether data will be transferred to a third country;

 - Icons depicting what types of data will be collected with links who may be collecting the data with explanations on why it is being collected;

 - A link to how you could take action on your data subject rights

+If you need to write a privacy notice, we have some useful information here.
 If you are trying to clarify whether you are at risk of a data breach, or want to discuss what your business needs in order to prevent a breach, we can help.
 Contact us for a no-obligation chat.